unicrowio/sdk/README.md

   amount: <amount_in_ETH_or_token>,    // use whole units, not weis
   seller: “<address_or_ens>”,          // whom is the payment for*
   challengePeriod: <seconds>,          // how long can the buyer challenge*
-  challengePeriodExtension: <seconds>, // by how much the challenge period will be extended after a challenge
+  challengePeriodExtension: <seconds>, // by how much the CP will be extended after a challenge
   tokenAddress: “<address>”,           // address of the payment token (null for ETH)
   marketplace: “<address_or_ens>”,     // a marketplace that processes the payment
   marketplaceFee: “<%>”,               // a fee that the marketplace charges
   arbitrator: “<address_or_ens>”,      // a 3rd party arbitrator
   arbitratorFee: “<%>”,                // a fee that the arbitrator charges
-  paymentReference: "<string_or_null>" // a reference for the payment })                                     // * - required parameters
+  paymentReference: "<text_reference>" // a text to help identify the payment (e.g. order ID) })                                     // * - required parameters

 const escrowId = result.escrowId